kreeedit/KONI/README.md

 ---

-## ── 1.
-A machine-readable TLG-canon index
+## 1. A machine-readable Canon index

 The TLG canon — the index assigning every author a 4-digit ID (Homer = `0012`) and every work a 3-digit ID (Iliad = `001`) — is the backbone that links an